whazzabii7/lua-fennel-lens.nvim/README.md

 - make code cleaner
 - lua LSP don't "sees" the definition of fennel funktions, so you still get undefined global warning
 - make features optional (both syntax highlighting and LSP bridge, so you can use what you need)
+- maybe I will add a "translation" for documentation trigger, so vim.lsp.buf.hover() sends infos from virtual buffer to main buffer.

 ## Features